Project Status: When you need to do this

 - whether your proposed development is permissible

-- whether a DA is actually required
+- whether an application is actually required

 - about fees payable